+It’s important that you pick a photo for your Pinterest bio that reflects your personality.
 If you’re a blogger or more easily recognized by your picture than your logo, you’ll want to choose an image with a clear background that shows your entire face or a portion of your face so that readers may connect with what they’re seeing.
-And don’t forget the personality.
-Lesley W. Graham, a popular blogger known for her unique style, uses an image of herself on a wooded background in a maroon floppy hat with a quirky smile that her fans have come to love.
-In an instant, her page looks inviting and her personality shows through.
+People are naturally attracted to other people, so it’s best to opt for a photo of yourself over a logo when possible.

 Your Pinterest Bio provides a prominent place to link to your website.
 By linking to your website you’re able to provide brand awareness and drive organic traffic.
 Linking to your website can help your audience find exactly where to buy the items that your company sells or just to give them a chance to find out more about you.
 Maybe they really love how well you pin DIY projects and they want to see your official DIY blog.